SanctumLabs/calamus/README.md

 For Github release automation, [semantic-release](https://github.com/semantic-release/semantic-release) has been picked, but any other solution can be picked as well.
 The configuratons can be found [here](.releaserc.json).
 The automated releases have been setup to only run on master and beta branches(if you have a beta branch that is).
 The tool is automated with Travis.

+### API Documentation

+API documentation has been setup using [Apiary](https://apiary.io/) and the documentation can be found [here](https://calamusapi.docs.apiary.io/) and editing can be done [here](./apiary.apib).
+If you intend to use the same method to document the API, Then you will need to have an account with Apiary.
+If not, then this is not required.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags](https://github.com/Wyvarn/calamus/releases) in this repository.